HOUSE INSURANCE CHANGES THAT AFFECT TRUSTS

 For the Trusts that we are a Professional Trustee of, we have taken the time to write to our co-trustees and tell them the above.

-Should you wish to discuss this issue or if you need assistance in regards to the above steps, please contact me I'd be happy to help you.
+Should you wish to discuss this issue or if you need assistance in regards to the above steps, please contact us; we'd be happy to help you.